The most popular comedy shows in London

 - Critics choice

-About bloody time!
-Exciting sketch comedy duo Cardinal Burns – longtime circuit favourites and now stars of their own brilliantly funny, British Comedy Award-winning Channel 4 series – set out on their first live tour.
-Londoners are treated to a full two-week run at the Soho Theatre.
+Cardinal Burns are longtime circuit favourites and stars of their own brilliantly funny British Comedy Award-winning Channel 4 series.
+Now they’re setting out on their first live tour (about bloody time!), and Londoners are treated to a full two-week run at the Soho Theatre.
 Expect silly, slightly perverse sketches and subtle, worryingly believable performances.
 Dustin Demri-Burns and Seb Cardinal are mighty talented.
+Read Cardinal and Burns’s interviews with each other

 This central London club, at the newly renovated Comedy Pub, always features good, solid line-ups for some weekend giggles every Thursday, Friday and Saturday night.
 For the latest line-ups see the dates below.